Page contents

 Housing support

-For this type of care, a carer will visit a few times a week to help with opening mail, paying bills, and generally anything that helps you maintain your home.
-This is an especially useful care option for people with mental health conditions or learning disabilities.
+Domiciliary carers undertaking housing support will visit a few times a week to help with paying bills, opening mail and generally anything that helps you maintain your home.

 Domiciliary care with two carers